shaloo/docs.arcana/docs/quick-start/auth-core-quick-start.md

 ```

+### Step 6: Add Custom Wallet UI

+After adding code to onboard users via the {{config.extra.arcana.auth_core_sdk_name}} you can add custom wallet UI and wire it to perform Web3 wallet and blockchain operations for the chains supported by your app.
+Note that the {{config.extra.arcana.auth_core_sdk_name}} does not have built-in {{config.extra.arcana.wallet_name}} unlike the {{config.extra.arcana.dk_name}}.

 That's all!!! :material-party-popper:

 {==

-You have successfully installed and integrated {{config.extra.arcana.auth_core_sdk_name}} with your Web3 app to easily onboard users and enable them to sign blockchain transactions easily.
+You've connected {{config.extra.arcana.auth_core_sdk_name}} to your Web3 app for smooth user onboarding.
+Just add your custom code for wallet actions, and users can effortlessly sign blockchain transactions.

 ==}